 When you’re caring for someone, it’s important to get enough support for yourself.
 The Carers Information Service Advice Workers are here to help.
-If you need advice, support or just someone to talk to, visit the Carers Support Centre in Croydon, call us on 020 8649 9339, option 1 or email firstname.lastname@example.org.
+If you need advice, support or just someone to talk to, contact us.

 For more detailed information about getting support, download our Getting Support from Social Care factsheet.

 If you are a carer looking after an adult who appears to have needs for support, you are entitled to have a Carer’s Assessment.
 A Carer's Assessment looks at your support needs and what you need to look after yourself as a carer.
-See Carers UK for more information on Carer's Assessments.
+See our Carer's Assessment page for details.